Euphredes/Euphredes/README.txt

 Why not feel like a coward now? to make it to tomorrow.

-Anytime, except once, someone gets aggressive with me, I never feel any desire to fight.
+Anytime, except one time, someone gets aggressive with me, I never feel any desire to fight.
 That is, to kill.
 I'm left empty, available for a case of